JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Asvalayana_1.md

 3\.
 To the east (of the fire) with his face to the west the other one.

 4\.
-(The teacher then) fills the two hollows of (his own and the student's) joined hands with water, and with the verse, ‘That we choose of Savit_ri_’ (Rig-veda V, 82, 1) he makes with the full (hollow of his own hands the water) flow down on the full (hollow of) his, (i.e. the student's hands.)
+(The teacher then) fills the two hollows of (his own and the student's) joined hands with water, and with the verse, ‘That we choose of Savit<i>ri</i>’ (Rig-veda V, 82, 1) he makes with the full (hollow of his own hands the water) flow down on the full (hollow of) his, (i.e. the student's hands.)
 Having (thus) poured (the water over his hands) he should with his (own) hand seize his (i.e. the student's) hand together with the thumb, with (the formula), 'By the impulse of the god Savit_ri_, with the arms of the two A<i>s</i>vins, with Pûshan's hands I seize thy hand, N.N.!’

 5\.
 With (the words), ‘Savit<i>ri</i> has seized thy hand, N.N.!’ a second time.